 Parks & Outdoors

-New Braunfels parks are a sportsman's paradise, located in the heart of the scenic Texas Hill Country.
-Outdoor enthusiasts come to New Braunfels’ 550+ acres of public parks to enjoy:
+New Braunfels is a beautiful paradise located in the heart of the scenic Texas Hill Country.
+Outdoor enthusiasts visit New Braunfels’ 550+ acres of public parks to enjoy:

 - Horseback riding